UK - Boston - Sandwich, Cape Cod

 This morning, enjoy an included leisurely cruise on Lake Winnipesaukee.
 New Hampshire’s largest standing body of water has a 178-mile shoreline, contains more than 250 islands, is surrounded by three mountain ranges, extensive woodland and pretty villages, and has its own legend of forbidden love between enemy tribes.
 The rest of the day is free to enjoy the facilities of the inn and the attractive colonial and Victorian town.

 Depart for Boston for a tour of the city’s historic sites, including architecturally important areas such as Back Bay, Copley Square and Beacon Hill.
 We spend time taking in the events of the revolution as we take in the Freedom Trail, learning about the essential role Paul Revere played as we reach his family home; and visit the Old North Church, where Robert Newman hung two lanterns in the 58m steeple (the tallest in Boston) after receiving message from Paul Revere that Britain was advancing.
 We take in views of the city from the waterfront district and explore Quincy Market, where there will be free time for lunch and shopping.
-We then travel on to Boston Airport for a direct, scheduled British Airways flight to London.
+We then transfer to the airport for your overnight return flight to the UK.